Jump to:Page Content

 Learn how to apply for individual grants and research assistantships, the process for funding your event or publication, and prizes.

 Find out how to get involved in the Business & Government PIC and how to tap into the knowledge of the Center's senior fellows.
-Check back soon to learn about openings to be a research assistant at M-RCBG.
+Learn about openings to be a research assistant for one of M-RCBG's senior fellows.

 Students discuss an assessment of the Hubway Bike Share Program that they conducted this past spring for the City of Boston.